DevOps-Represent/DevOpsTesting101/0-1-Setup.md

 For the laptop, it is preferred that you have full administrative permissions on the laptop that you bring.
 If you do not have a personal laptop with full permissions, you may bring your work laptop.
 Many do not have admin permissions on their work laptops, or have security restrictions for installing software.

-This workshop will require at minimum, installation of virtual machine software, at best you have full permissions.
+This workshop may require at minimum, installation of virtual machine software, at best you have full permissions.
 Please choose carefully if you are bringing your work laptop, or a personal one.

 For the AWS account, please continue with these steps below, to get this set up.
 The steps are really quite easy and straight forward.